echicken/doorparty-connector/README.md

 - Restart Synchronet

+## Mystic Configuration

+- Launch the Mystic configuration editor
+- Go to Editors
+- Pick the theme you wish to edit
+- Pick the menu you wish to edit
+- Add or modify a menu item
+- Select *D3* for the command
+- Enter this as the *DATA*, where 'localhost' and 'port' are the address and port that DoorParty Connector is listening on, where '[tag]' is your DoorParty BBS tag, including square brackets, and where 'password' is a random password of your choosing
+	- /ADDR=localhost:port /USER=[tag]@USER@ /PASS=password
+- Save and exit

-### Other Configurations
+## Other Configurations

-This software can be used with BBS packages other than Synchronet.
-It simply accepts connections from RLogin clients, sets up an SSH tunnel to DoorParty, then connects the client to the DoorParty RLogin server via the SSH tunnel.
+This software simply accepts connections from RLogin clients, sets up an SSH tunnel to DoorParty, then connects the client to the DoorParty RLogin server via the SSH tunnel.

 Use whatever method of initiating an RLogin connection your BBS software has to offer, or use an external program (door) that provides this functionality.
 Tell